grafana/plugin-tools/docusaurus/docs/nested-plugins.md

 title: Nested Plugins
 ---

-Grafana App plugins can nest datasource and panel plugins making it easy to ship a complete user experience.
+Grafana app plugins can nest frontend datasource and panel plugins making it easy to ship a complete user experience.
 To take advantage of this feature first scaffold an app plugin using `@grafana/create-plugin`:

 ```bash
 npx @grafana/create-plugin
 ```

 When prompted `What type of plugin would you like?` select `app`.

-## Frontend

 Nested frontend plugins require seperate entry (`module.ts`) and plugin meta (`plugin.json`) files.
 These should be added to a directory inside the `./src` directory: